What is the main source of law authorising this entity form?

 Other particularities

-The SAU is a type of SA which has only one shareholder.
+The SAU is a type of SA which has only one (1) shareholder.
 Hence, most of the rules applying to SA’s apply to SAU’s by default.

-Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions, equity acquisitions, etc.)?
+Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions and divestitures, equity acquisitions, conversions etc.)?

-Yes.
-The SAU may enter into legal national and international mergers (whereby the company ceases to exist by operation of law and its assets are acquired under universal succession of title) and divestitures/demergers of all or a portion of its assets and liabilities (with universal succession of title to the relevant assets) and conversions (changing into another form of legal entity without ceasing to exist).
+Yes, the SAU may enter into legal national and international mergers (whereby the company ceases to exist by operation of law and its assets are acquired under universal succession of title) and divestitures/demergers of all or a portion of its assets and liabilities (with universal succession of title to the relevant assets) and conversions (changing into another form of legal entity without ceasing to exist).

-Can this type of entity be publicly listed or held?
+Can this type of entity be publicly listed or held, or its securities be issued to members of the public?

-No. In order to do so it must first convert into an SA.
+No, in order to do so it must first convert into an SA.

 Can this type of entity be used for a non-profit or charitable organization?

 Generally, no, given its nature as a commercial entity, with the ability to make profit distributions, and being subject to taxes and heavy supervision.
-However, in circumstances in which the incorporator/ shareholder wants to maintain full control of the entity and recover the capital contribution in case of liquidation, it is a viable alternative.
+However, in circumstances in which the incorporator/shareholder wants to maintain full control of the entity and recover the capital contribution in case of liquidation, it is a viable alternative.

 Give a brief summary of the process of incorporation, formation, or organization, including: